CarrotBCMS/Carrot/README.md

 ![Carrot Logo](http://temp.boxedfolder.com/smartlogo_carrot.png =476x)

 Carrot is the beacon management system for everyone.
 It's build on top of the popular Spring framework und utilizes AngularJS as a frontend component.

-The following popular technologies are in use:
+The following technologies are in use:

 + Spring Boot
 + Spring Security